With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

 Boat strikes are a leading cause of sea turtle strandings and manatee injuries and deaths.
 Manatees and all sea turtle species found in Georgia are protected by federal and state laws.

 Tips on what to watch for in the coast’s murky waters differ.
 A “footprint” of swirls may mark a 1-ton manatee underwater.
 A 300-pound loggerhead sea turtle may show only its head when it surfaces.
-Sea turtles spend more time on the surface in spring, which warms their bodies but puts them more at-risk.
+Sea turtles spend more time on the surface in spring, which puts them at greater risk of being hit by a boat.

 What can boaters do?
 Be vigilant, be ready to slow down or steer clear, and if they do run into a sea turtle or manatee, stand-by and immediately contact the DNR at 800-2-SAVE-ME (800-272-8363).
 This provides biologists the best chance to help these animals and gather data useful in conserving them.
 Boaters will not be charged if operating their boat responsibly and the collision was an accident.

-State Sea Turtle Program Coordinator Mark Dodd of the Georgia Department of Natural Resources emphasized that sea turtles are not limited to the ocean side of barrier islands.
+State Sea Turtle Program Coordinator Mark Dodd, a senior wildlife biologist with the Georgia Department of Natural Resources, emphasized that sea turtles are not limited to the ocean side of barrier islands.
 “They occur everywhere, not just in the ocean,” Dodd said.
 “They’re in the sounds, the estuaries, the tidal creeks.”

-While nesting data suggests these federally threatened turtles are rebounding, boat strikes that kill or injure reproductive females undermine those gains.
-In 2017, about 29 percent of the sea turtles found dead or injured on the beach or strand in Georgia suffered injuries consistent with being hit by a boat.
+While nesting data indicates that these federally threatened turtles are rebounding, boat strikes that kill or injure reproductive females can undercut those gains.
+In 2019, about a third of the sea turtles found dead or injured on the beach or strand in Georgia suffered injuries consistent with being hit by a boat.

 Manatees share a similar problem.
-These slow-moving mammals swim just below the surface, often putting them in harm’s way for oncoming boats.
-Watercraft collisions caused 25 percent of the manatee mortalities documented in the state since 2000.
+These big, slow-moving mammals swim just below the surface, often putting them in harm’s way for oncoming boats.
+Watercraft collisions caused about 30 percent of the manatee mortalities documented in the state since 2000.

-But from April to October, manatees occur in all tidal waters throughout coastal Georgia, said senior wildlife biologist Clay George of DNR’s Nongame Conservation Section.
+But from as early as March and into November, manatees occur in all tidal waters throughout coastal Georgia, said senior wildlife biologist Clay George of DNR’s Wildlife Conservation Section.

-“We’ve had numerous sightings in the Brunswick area already, and water temperatures are warm enough for manatees coastwide,” George said.
+“We’ve had numerous sightings throughout coastal Georgia,” George said.
 “They could be anywhere from St. Marys to Savannah at this point.
 Boaters should be aware.”